yashy3nugu/face-generator-VAE/README.md

 It can be found [here](https://susanqq.github.io/UTKFace/)

 # Objective
-The objective of this project is to train a variational autoencoder to map an image to a multivariate probability distribution in a 2048 dimensional space whose distribution is a standard normal distribution.
-Random vectors can then be sampled from the distribution to generate random faces.

 The objective of this project is to train a variational autoencoder on the UTKFace dataset so that new faces can be generated.

 - Unlike standard encoders which give a discrete values for encodings, Variational autoencoders create a latent space probability distribution.